hda-technical/dancebooks/transcriptions/[1685, en] A Coppy of the Old Measures.md

 Hon^rs^[[Honours]]

-Quadrian pavin {left right forwards // left right backwards[[The text after the brace is written in two lines, "//" is an end of line here.]]
+Quadrian pavin {left right forwards // left right backwards[[The text after the brace is written in two lines, "//" is an end of the line here.]]

-Essex measure {Forward backward Stop the same again. // fall back Set lead up fall back.[[The text after the brace is written in two lines, "//" is an end of line here.]]
+Essex measure {Forward backward Stop the same again. // fall back Set lead up fall back.[[The text after the brace is written in two lines, "//" is an end of the line here.]]

 Sit doun